• Skip to primary navigation

 Steps to make ajitama ramen eggs, including boiling the eggs for 8 minutes, chilling the eggs, removing the shell, making the sauce, and pouring the sauce into a bag for the eggs.

 • Boil the water - Fill a saucepan or small pot with water.
 Bring the water to a boil on medium heat.
-Use tongs or a slotted spoon to gently lower the eggs in the water and cook for 8 minutes.
+Use tongs or a slotted spoon to gently lower the eggs in the boiling water and cook for 8 minutes until soft boiled.
 Lower the heat so that the water simmers.
 Set a timer to be exact.
 (Photo 1)

-• Cool the eggs - Once the timer pings, use the tongs or spoon to transfer the eggs from the pot to a bowl of ice water.
-Let the eggs cool in the ice water for 5 minutes before you peel them.
+• Cool the eggs - Once the timer pings and you finish the cooking process, use the tongs or spoon to transfer the eggs from the pot to a bowl of iced water.
+Let the eggs cool in the ice bath for 5 minutes before you peel them.
 (Photo 2)

 • Crack the eggshells - Using a spoon, lightly tap each egg to crack the shell.
 The shell should easily peel off once the egg is cooled.
 (Photo 2)